What You Need for Your Self Sustaining Garden

 Consider the soil that you are using for your garden.
 If you want your plants to be healthy, then the soil should be able to give them the proper nutrients.
 And in order to have these nutrients, you should use composted soil, grass, or mulch.
 With this, you can be sure that your plants will get the nutrients that they need.

 Soil is also affected by climate.
 If the climate is warm in your area, the best grass for South Florida is ideal.

-The ability to hold water better is a characteristic of natural soil compared to processed soil.
+Using natural soil is not only healthy but it also has the ability to hold water better than processed soil.
 Using natural soil also saves you on water consumption since you only need to water them intermittently.
 Sometimes you don’t even need to water them especially if you live in an area which is rainy.

-Healthy plants have their own ability to resist pest and disease.
-IF pests and diseases persist, do not buy commercially sold pesticides to use in your garden.
-These products can do harm to your garden and to the environment at large.
+Pests and diseases can be resisted by health plants.
+It is unsafe to buy commercially sold pesticides to control pests and diseases in your garden.
+Remember that these chemicals can harm your plants and the environment.
 Healthy fruits and vegetables that complement each other can also fight pests together so be sure to have these plants in your garden.

 If you love to cook, then it is great to have the vegetables and fruits that you regularly use for cooking.
 These foods used for cooking can easily be grown and does not need much maintenance.
 If you plant root crops, you don’t even have to mind them until harvest time and they will even give you a great yield.
 Herbs are also easy to add to your self sustaining garden.
 Your food will taste better with herbs.
 Don’t forget to plant cucumbers, tomatoes, and peppers in your garden.
 They can even be pickled for winter time.
 If you want to cook jam, plant strawberries and blueberries.

 Leave your plants to grow on their own.
 It is not advisable to keep on trimming or pruning your plants; let them grow naturally.
 If you simply do light maintenance you will soon reap a bountiful harvest.

 Refer to: you could try these out